zellux/gokarna-hugo/exampleSite/content/posts/theme-documentation-advanced.md

 ## Weights

 The `weight` attribute can be added in the markdown metadata for `post` types.
-We have an option in our config.toml: `params.showPostsOnHomePage` which allows you to:
+We have an option in our hugo.toml: `params.showPostsOnHomePage` which allows you to:

 1. Show popular posts on home page if the value is set to `popular`.
 It sorts the all the posts by it's weight attribute in ascending order.
 2. Show recent posts on home page if the value is set to `recent`